pedromsrocha/linear-mvars/README.md

 More specifically, the linear type system disallows arbitrary LVars values from being copied and consumed, they can only be shared and disposed with the provided API methods `share` and `dispose`.

 The API guarantees that at most one LVar can be shared among two concurrent threads, guaranteeing that the sharing topologies are always acyclic.
-If we were allowed to share more than one LVar, we could easily obtain blocked programs such as
+If we were allowed to share more than one LVar, we could easily obtain potentially-blocked programs such as
 ```haskell
 do (c1, c2, Ur _) <- share (c1,c2) (\c1, c2 -> do (v1, c1) <- takeL c1;
                                                   (v2, c2) <- takeL c2;